 The summer is synonymous with pool time!
 That’s the time all of us whip out our swimsuits and get ready to jump into the blue waters, but before that can be done, you will need to get the pool ready, and that is where I can be of help!

 Opening an in-ground pool and getting it ready for the summer isn’t a very daunting task.
 Still, it must be done correctly so that your swimming time isn’t riddled with a dirty pool, insufficient chemicals, or probably the worst of the lot, too large a quantity of chemicals.

 Here are some great tips and tricks about how to open an inground pool along with a step-by-step guide to opening your inground pool efficiently, without any trouble!
-You might, however, want to take the help of a friend so that you can share the heavy lifting!
+However, you might want to take the help of a friend so that you can share the heavy lifting!